 Leaving Sakuho we start out along the Chikuma River basin.
 But don’t be fooled, the road eventually turns upwards giving us two big climbs.
 Much of the route is on very small roads that twist and turn through the rural mountainside.
 We end in the flat river valley near Kofu.

 The ride today is longer than yesterday, but overall not has hilly, as we head to Fujinomiya, which sits at the base of Fuji-san, the world famous UNESCO Cultural Heritage site.
 Depending on the weather, we should start seeing Mount Fuji about half way on our route.
+We pass by two of the famous Fuji Five Lakes: Lake Shoji and Lake Motosu.
 Fujinomiya is a starting point for many hikers and visitors going to the mountain.

 We will have a leisurely start today, and our legs will thank us for this being a rest day.
-Once again, we’ll have a chance to travel by Shinkansen to our destination in Igaueno.
+We transfer to Igaueno near the intersection of Kyoto, Nara, Shiga and Mie prefectures.